The Best Day Trips for a Long Weekend

 Patapsco Valley State Park: Maryland state parks are open for the most part (as are its beaches), and Patapsco Valley has over 200 miles of trails to explore.
 We recommend going early as the park does enforce a strict "Filled to Capacity" policy and will not allow any visitors in after a certain point (a plus for social distancing purposes).
 The park also offers camp sites for sleepovers and some prime fishing spots.

-Alternatively, beaches in Maryland are also open for the season if you'd prefer to do some sunbathing (you can find the full list of regulations here).
+Alternatively, beaches in Maryland are also open for the season if you'd prefer to do some sunbathing or swimming (you can find the full list of regulations here).

-Newport, Rhode Island: Though the famous mansions in Newport may be closed, you can still take a walk along the famous 3.5-mile Cliff Walk (which, arguably, is the best part of the tours anyway).
+Newport, Rhode Island: The famous mansions of Newport are beginning to open up again (The Breakers and Elms are the only ones currently open).
+But even if touring the mansions is not your thing, you can still take a walk along the famous 3.5-mile Cliff Walk (which, arguably, is the best part of the tours anyway).
 And you can learn all about the Gilded Age mansions from afar using the Cliff Walk's app, which delivers important information about 16 different points of interest.
 Note that though most of the walk is relatively easy, the last portion near the Breakers does become rocky and more challenging, so sturdier shoes are recommended.

 From Los Angeles

 Angeles National Forest: Only a half an hour drive from The Emerson and Argyle House, the forest recently reopened 23 trails in the San Gabriel Mountains.
-Public facilities (think bathrooms and water fountains) remain closed and social distancing requirements are still in place.
-Several campgrounds and picnic areas are planning to open this weekend; check their website for the latest updates.
+A few public facilities (think bathrooms and water fountains) remain closed and social distancing requirements are still in place.
+Several campgrounds and picnic areas are open; check their website for the latest updates.

 Some beaches are open in LA as well, but with many restrictions, including closed parking lots.
 The Los Angeles Times is tracking the most up-to-date information on openings and closures here.